 "how can you not fall in love with the spectacular sunrises over the eastern sierra? especially in the winter when there's always more pink and purple colors floating through the air just before the sun comes up..." ― bodhinku, ice cream sunrise

-back in august 2020, a good friend of mine told me about, and described one of her dream shots: a picture from brees point in deep snow with the soft morning pinks, violets, and purple colors all glowing in the sky over the mountains, making the snow glow pink...a delightful scene split down the middle by the steaming teal blue hot creek, which also adds a colorful contrast and mystical mist to the image...
+a long long time ago, i had pre-visualized this shot: a picture from brees point in deep snow with the soft morning pinks, violets, and purple colors all glowing in the sky over the mountains, making the snow glow pink...a delightful scene split down the middle by the steaming teal blue hot creek, which also adds a colorful contrast and mystical mist to the image...

-i told her that i too also had dreams of such a picture. one that was reminiscent of all my mornings and days in the eastern sierra as a backcountry splitboarder. for i have spent many nights camping at this spot, to wake up in the morning to the beautiful soft pastel colors of the mountain sunrise as i sit and relax the mineral waters...and then, as i soak my tired muscles in hot creek, the warm waters refresh my body...and through the misty steam, my eyes soak in the breathtaking beauty of the mountains all around, the glowing colors of the sierra sunrise surround me and refresh my mind...
+i had many dreams of this such picture. one that was reminiscent of all my mornings and days in the eastern sierra as a backcountry splitboarder. for i have spent many nights camping at this spot, to wake up in the morning to the beautiful soft pastel colors of the mountain sunrise as i sit and relax the mineral waters...and then, as i soak my tired muscles in hot creek, the warm waters refresh my body...and through the misty steam, my eyes soak in the breathtaking beauty of the mountains all around, the glowing colors of the sierra sunrise surround me and refresh my mind...

-what you see here is a product of her vision combined with my own...i told her that i would monitor the weather and do everything in my power to give us the opportunity to capture this image together one day...
+what you see here is a product of my vision...i monitored the weather and did everything in my power to give me the opportunity to capture this image on this day...

 i know i'm lucky to see and photograph all the things i get to experience. i truly understand that life is good and just how lucky i am...but sometimes you have to make your own luck with careful planning and willful patience...

-to say that i am a weather geek is an understatement. so i took to all my forecasting models and weather apps for charting the weather. also did quite a few empirical studies by being in the area as weather systems came in, but nothing with the energy needed to produce the perfect conditions we required...
+saying that i'm a weather geek is a huge understatement. so i took to all my forecasting models and weather apps for charting the weather. also did quite a few empirical studies by being in the area as weather systems came in, but nothing with the energy needed to produce the perfect conditions i required...

 it snowed pretty hard most of the week leading up to one last big dump on a thursday, closing all the roads in and out...so i grabbed my chains, got in my 4x4 grand cherokee and i headed up to check it out...i got there on saturday after they reopened the 395 at r2 to traffic at rock creek. it was nothing short of a winter wonderland. so much snow, so beautiful. the roads were the only problem. they were icy and buried in snow...the snow crews did a wonderful job getting the 395 cleared, but ended up blocking off all of the dirt roads that accessed hot creek (hot creek hatchery road and the whitmore tubs road). the area dirt roads remained buried in three feet of snow, totally impassable for my 4x4 jeep grand cherokee...

-there would be no driving up to brees point, the only options were either to snowmobile or hoof it on foot...and since i do not own a sled, my only option was footpower. i have my splitboard, but my friend unfortunately does not, she only owns snowshoes. so i purchased some snowshoes and did some recon with them on saturday...and i determined that hot creek would be doable that following sunday morning, it would be a short 4 mile round-trip snowshoe hike, starting off in the blistering cold wee-hours of the morning to snowshoe the two miles and be at brees point an hour before sunrise...
+there would be no driving up to brees point, the only options were either to snowmobile or hoof it on foot...and since i do not own a sled, my only option was footpower. i have my splitboard, but opted for snowshoes and booties for besos. so i did some recon with the snowshoes on saturday...and i determined that hot creek would be doable that following sunday morning, it would be a short 4 mile round-trip snowshoe hike, starting off in the blistering cold wee-hours of the morning to snowshoe the two miles and be at brees point an hour before sunrise...

-i sent her a couple messages on saturday urging her to get up to the eastern sierra as fast as she could, because i was positive that sunday morning was gonna be perfect with the conditions we had waited for, the morning to get that dream vision. the day when the angels sang and smiling unicorns rode on rainbows for us...
+i was positive that sunday morning was gonna be perfect with the conditions i had long waited for, the morning to get that dream vision of this image from inside my head onto my camera. sunday was the day when the angels sang and smiling unicorns rode on rainbows for me and besos...

-that saturday night it was cold around crawley lake...negative temperatures frigid at -10f, with a forecast for it to drop to -18f...so i drove down to bishop instead to car camp and meet her, in a balmy 25f...i was beat from snowshoeing over 10 miles during the day doing some scouting and recon with my doggie, besos...so i fell asleep fast wrapped up in my -10F sleeping bag on the full-sized futon in the back of my grand cherokee...she pulled in beside me around 11pm...
+that saturday night it was cold around crawley lake...negative temperatures frigid at -10f, with a forecast for it to drop to -18f...so i drove down to bishop instead to car camp in a balmy 25f...i was beat from snowshoeing over 10 miles during the day doing some scouting and recon with my doggie, besos...so i fell asleep fast wrapped up in my -10F sleeping bag on the full-sized futon in the back of my grand cherokee...

-we got up around 3am and headed up to hot creek in the dark...parked as close as possible behind the airport to begin our adventure...it was cold, very cold at -18f...we were dressed for it, and had all the gear to help us manage all the snow, but still, that number is just plain damn cold. to emphasize just how cold, our hair would freeze solid in the hike...
+i got up around 3am and headed up to hot creek in the dark...parked as close as possible behind the airport to begin the new adventure...it was cold, very cold at -18f...i was dressed for it, had all the warm snow gear to help me manage all the snow, but still, that number is just plain damn cold. to emphasize just how cold, my hair and besos' fur would freeze solid in the hike...

-it took us less than an hour to get up to brees point, as we were able to snowshoe over the top of sled tracks which packed the snow down and made it so much easier to snowshoe...in the dark and foggy steam we climbed down into the gorge a bit out on narrow ridge, and made a platform in the snow for ourselves, our gear, and my doggie, besos.
+it took me and my pup less than an hour to get up to brees point, as we were able to snowshoe over the top of sled tracks which packed the snow down and made it so much easier to snowshoe...in the dark and foggy steam, he and i climbed down into the gorge a bit out on narrow ridge, and made a platform in the snow for ourselves and my gear.

-and we waited for the light to come in...and it was cold just waiting there. so cold. even poor little besos was all curled up and shivering. -18f is brutal...and the steam from hot creek was freezing and coating us with a hoar frost, and coating our gear, and the doggie...
+and i waited for the light to come in...and it was cold just waiting there. so cold. even poor little besos was all curled up and shivering. -18f is brutal...and the steam billowing up from hot creek down below us was freezing and coating him and me and my camera equipment with a hoar frost, coating everything...

-just as the morning pink color was hitting the mountains above us, the light show was happening...breathtakingly beautiful. an experience never to be forgotten. great company, great colors. a great scene in perfect conditions. ahhhhhhh as the angels sang and the unicorns danced on rainbows in delight...this picture is my humble attempt to capture what i saw that morning...hope you love it as much as i do...
+just as the morning pink color was hitting the mountains above us, the light show was happening...breathtakingly beautiful. an experience never to be forgotten. great company with my pup, great colors. a great scene in perfect conditions. ahhhhhhh as the angels sang and the unicorns danced on rainbows in delight...this picture is my humble attempt to capture what i saw that morning...hope you love it as much as i do...

 and here is another simply beautiful love song, this sarah mclachlan track comes from the album fumbling towards ecstasy. this tune is such a simple and beautiful love song built around the line: "your love is better than ice cream"... "ice cream" by sarah mclachlan ...